CZ-NIC/knot/doc/reference.rst

 A number of TCP workers (threads) used to process incoming queries over TCP.

-*Default:* auto-estimated optimal value based on the number of online CPUs
+*Default:* equal to the number of online CPUs, default value is at least 10

 .. _server_background-workers: